Domain-Specific Multi-Level IR Rewriting for GPU

 \subsection{Experimental Setup}

-We run our experiments on an Nvidia Tesla V100-SXM2 that has a memory bandwidth of 900 GB/s.
-We use the CUDA toolkit 10.1 with driver version 435.21 and run our experiment for two domain sizes 128x128x60 (small) and 256x256x60 (large) for single-precision (f32) and double-precision (f64) floating-point numbers.
+We run our experiments on an NVIDIA Tesla V100-SXM2 with a memory bandwidth of 900 GB/s.
+We use the CUDA toolkit 10.1 with driver version 435.21 and benchmark two domain sizes 128x128x60 (small) and 256x256x60 (large) for single-precision (f32) and double-precision (f64) floating-point numbers.
+We further measure the execution times on an AMD Radeon RX 5700 with a memory bandwidth of 448 GB/s.
+Due to the low double-precision peak performance of the gaming-oriented hardware, we omit the double-precision results for the AMD system.
 For all benchmarks, we report the median runtime of 100 measurements, and red error bars show the quartile runtime to quantify the measurement error.
-We do not time the first kernel execution due to setup overheads such as host to device data copies.
-Additionally, we use the nvprof profiler to collect memory bandwidths and compute throughputs.
-Finally, we ensure correctness by comparing the outputs of all optimized kernel variants to naive C versions and ensure the results are within a relative error of $10^{-5}$ for single-precision (f32) and $10^{-10}$ for double-precision (f64) floating-point numbers.
+We do not time the initial kernel executions to avoid startup overheads such as host to device data copies.
+Additionally, we use the nvprof profiler to collect detailed performance data on the NVIDIA system.
+We guarantee correctness by comparing the outputs of all optimized kernel variants to naive C versions and ensure the results are within a relative error of $10^{-5}$ for single-precision (f32) and $10^{-10}$ for double-precision (f64) floating-point numbers.